DataDog/documentation/content/en/database_monitoring/query_samples.md

 ### Row count

-Filter or sort to find queries that return or affect a very large number of rows, over the time frame selected
+Filter or sort to find queries that return or affect a very large number of rows, over the time frame selected.

 ### Duration